michaelschwob/PrimePalindromes/README.md

 This function obtains all prime palindrome pairs up to a given number.

+#### pp.cpp

+Obtains a list of prime numbers such that it's mirror in any base between 2 and 10 is also a prime number.

+#### primeAnalysis.R

+Using the output from pp.cpp, this file graphs the percentage of prime numbers that have a prime mirror in some base 2-10 against the upperbound of numbers to consider.

 ## Licensing

 This repository is licensed under GNU GPLv3.